Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Analytic model of coagulation

 \subsection{Noise-averaged pseudo-population}

 We now establish the statistical properties of the stochastic variable $\phi(t)$.
-Our strategy will be to represent $\langle\phi\rangle_{\phi_{0}}$, the average of Eq. (\ref{eq:119}) over the noise for a given initial value $\phi_{0}$, as a (formal) series in positive powers of $\phi_{0}$.
-The first term is straightforward to identity: we write
+Our strategy will be to represent $\langle\phi\rangle_{\phi_{0}}$, the average of Eq. (\ref{eq:119m}) over the noise for a given initial value $\phi_{0}$, as a (formal) series in positive powers of $\phi_{0}$, written